How to make an HTML form, in simple steps

 HTML Check box fields (checkboxes)

-When you want your users to pick one or more items from a short list, then checkboxes are ideal.
+When you want your visitors to pick one or more items from a short-list, then checkboxes are ideal.

 HTML File Upload Field (field selector)